flborrelli/pokedex-api/README.md

 ## Tests

-In order to test this application with jest / enzyme, run the following command in your CLI:
+In order to test this application with react testing library / jest, run the following command in your CLI:

 ```
-$ npm run test
+$ npm test
 ```

 ## About Me